Table of Contents

 - Primary Name Server = c.ns.buddyns.com – is the first point of contact for the web browser.

-- Responsible mail addr = admin.hackthissite.org – is the admin email address.
+- Responsible mail address = admin.hackthissite.org – is the admin email address.

 - Serial = 2023040305 – The zone serial number increases when you change the zone file.
 This helps secondary name servers know when to reload the zone because it’s been updated.